 Providing custom equipment and hardware to people with disabilities is a critical first step to including them as players and connecting them to people in video gaming communities around the world.
 These personalized setups and technology are life-changing, but they’re also prohibitively expensive.
 Can you support AbleGamers in empowering people with disabilities by making a tax-deductible donation or donating unused equipment?

 AbleGamers peer counseling sessions may start with a discussion about accommodations and accessibility ideas to get someone ready to game, but the conversations go a lot deeper than that.
 We know that people with disabilities can often face stigma, ableism, ignorance, and even outright confusion when they seek out social support.

 Social support gives a solid foundation for people with disabilities to draw on as they enter the world of gaming.
-It builds an emotional safety net to combat social isolation and troubleshoot problems, and by placing an emphasis on peer counseling, AbleGamers fosters communities where people with disabilities are able to fully participate and are empowered to share their experiences.
-It gives them an opportunity to learn, play, contribute, build networks, and directly influence change in the gaming industry and beyond.
+It builds an emotional safety net to combat social isolation and troubleshoot problems.
+By emphasizing peer counseling, AbleGamers fosters communities where people with disabilities can fully participate and are empowered to share their experiences.
+It allows them to learn, play, contribute, build networks, and directly influence change in the gaming industry and beyond.

 First launched in early 2016, the AbleGamers Expansion Pack Program provides free customized packages of assistive gaming technologies to facilities with special needs patients as a way to ensure gaming experiences are widely accessible to everyone, including those with physical disabilities.
 In the program’s first year alone, AbleGamers donated six Expansion Packs to various medical institutions, sending out $100,000 worth of accessible technology such as modified controllers and other devices, as well as providing on-site training and support.
 With the support of gamers and sponsors, AbleGamers aims to increase the size and frequency of future Expansion Packs.